OmniLayer/spec/README.md

 The unit price of the sell offer is computed from two of the fields in the transaction message: the "Amount for sale" divided by the "Amount of bitcoins desired".
 Once the unit price is computed, the "Amount of bitcoins desired" value can be discarded.

 Note: An address can create multiple simultaneous Sell Omni Protocol Currencies for Bitcoins offers.
 These offers can be for the same or different Omni Protocol Currencies.
-Each offer is independent of any others. [???
-WE NEED A GOOD WAY, IMMUNE TO RE-ORGS, TO UNIQUELY IDENTIFY A SELL OFFER]
+Each offer is independent of any others, even if the unit price is the same [???
+WITHIN WHAT DELTA?]. [???
+WE NEED A SPACE EFFICIENT WAY, IMMUNE TO RE-ORGS, TO UNIQUELY IDENTIFY A SELL OFFER]

 Currently, this includes an active Sell Mastercoins for Bitcoins offer (one that has not been canceled or fully accepted and full payment received) and an active [New Property Creation via Crowdsale with Variable number of Tokens](#new-property-creation-via-crowdsale-with-variable-number-of-tokens) that accepts Bitcoins.

+[???
+NEED DETAILS HERE ABOUT OMNI TOKEN FEE PAID BY SELLER TO STAKED OMNI TOKEN HOLDERS]

 Say you want to publish an offer to sell 1000 Omni Tokens for 1.5 bitcoins.
 Doing this takes 34 bytes: